wlonk/arcadia/rules/the_host.rst

    Turn agenda and principles into real things.

+   "Create a villain who is exceptionally good at attacking your hero's greatest strengths."

+   Talk about bad outcomes and how delicious they can be.

+   Talk about "fronts and threats".

 .. todo:: Talk about history panic, and how you can avoid it.

-.. todo:: Talk about bad outcomes and how delicious they can be.

-.. todo:: Talk about "fronts and threats".

 Agenda: